+The CWP aims to create one million work opportunities by the 2018/19 financial year, covering all local municipalities.
 The CWP is a key government initiative aimed at mobilising communities to provide regular and predictable work opportunities at the local government level.
 The purpose of the programme is to provide an employment safety net for those without access to opportunities designed to lift them out of poverty.
-The programme also provides access to a minimum level of regular work, two days a week; eight days a month; and 100 days a year at a wage rate presently set at
+The programme also provides access to a minimum level of regular work, two days a week; eight days a month; and 100 days a year at a wage rate presently set at R71 a day.

-R71 a dav.